Skip to main content

 Exporting a Single Item in a Specific Reference Format (Quick Cite)

-You have the option to copy the default item style set in Leganto > Features > Bibliographic Styles when quick_cite (Leganto > UI > Citation Menu) is enabled (default).
+Users can copy the default item style set in Leganto > Features > Bibliographic Styles when quick_cite (Leganto > UI > Citation Menu) is enabled (default).
 If no default style is set, the first style in the Bibliographic Styles table appears.

 When generating and exporting formatted items from Leganto, additional authors can be treated as contributors when export_additional_name_as_editor is set to true (default) or editors when set to false.